The Action Plan

 Scope 2 GHG emissions

 Indirect emissions from sources that are owned or controlled by an organization.
 These include emissions from the generation of electricity, heat, or steam purchased by an organization from a utility provider.

 Scope 3 GHG emissions

 Indirect emissions from sources not owned or directly controlled by an organization, but related to the organization’s activities.
 Scope three emissions include emissions from employee travel, including air travel and daily commuting, as well as waste disposal, wastewater treatment, the embodied GHG emissions of purchased products, and more.

 Many large corporations and institutions of higher education now track and report transparently on the emissions generated from their direct operations, and most are beginning to now account for scope three emissions as well.
 The University’s Facilities Management department leads the development and publication of the institution’s full inventory of greenhouse gases, in close partnership with the Office of Sustainability, Financial Services, Parking & Transportation Services, and other departments on campus.
 These departments participate in a collaborative effort to aggregate and analyze all of the necessary data for the Greenhouse Gas Report, which is published annually.
-The most recent report for FY 2015 - 2019 can be accessed below.
-The FY 2020 Greenhouse Gas Report is in progress and should be finalized in Spring 2021.
+Reports for FY2019, FY2020, and FY2021 are available below.
+Each report includes historical emissions inventories dating back to FY2015.

 Second Nature and Our Commitment to Climate Neutrality